-- · Lift up the tip of the bar and tighten the chain brake nuts securely with the bar tool. - Recheck chain tension.
+- · Lift up the tip of the bar and tighten the chain brake nuts securely with the bar tool.
+Recheck chain tension.
+Tension is correct - when chain does not sag below the bar but still can be moved around the bar.

-WARNING: If the saw is operated with a loose chain, the chain could jump off the guide bar and result in serious injury.
+WARNING: If the chain is operated with a loose chain, the chain could jump off the guide bar and result in serious injury.